uos3/obc-firmware/docs/standards/sws.md

     - Constants and defines __must__ be prefixed with the module name, such as `GNSS_NMEA_LENGTH_BYTES`.
     - Constants and defines __shall__ follow the same rules as variables and function arguments with regards to units, however they shall be in `UPPER_SNAKE_CASE`.
+    - Defines _should_ be used over constants.
+This is because defines do not add to the symbol count and memory usage of the software.
+    - Define values __must__ be wrapped in brackets to avoid evaluation issues, for instance `#define MY_DEF (12)` over `#define MY_DEF 12`.

 ## Error Handling